 For those that like their chai with an extra kick, the chilli adds an extra taste dimension

 Chilli Chai tea ticks all the right boxes.
 It warms you up, peps you up, and tastes delicious, there’s nothing else like it.
-This warming spiced chai kicks the cold away with little pieces of cardamom, ginger, cinnamon, chilli flakes, all blended with black tea.
+This warming spiced chai kicks the cold away with a myriad of spices blended with black tea.
 For those that like their chai with an extra kick, the chilli adds an extra taste dimension, just enough heat to lift the spice flavours.
 Superb served black or with milk and a little sugar will really bring the flavours up.

 Brewing the best cup.
 One teaspoon per cup.
 Boiling water, then brew your tea, 4+ mins, a little honey or sugar, with milk.
 Try this out as a chai latte.
 Brew a tsp with half a mug of water and top with whisked up milk (coconut milk adds an extra layer of taste) and sprinkled with cinnamon or ginger.
 Yummy.